Code-Institute-Submissions/Under-The-Arch/README.md

 •	As I (and most people) enjoy going to places that provide good food, good drinks (both craft and regular) and good entertainment I created a website for a place that I would definitely want to visit if I was in the area or even to go to just because I found out about it.

-•	Elements of this program may also be based upon ideas come across throughout the Code Institute courses text and videos worked thropugh so far.
+•	Elements of the code within this program will also contain ideas and code I came across throughout the Code Institute courses text and videos worked through so far.

 The sites and books were used for reference throughout the project are: https://codeinstitute.net/